-Nevertheless, the financial environment for local government remains challenging; with ongoing uncertainty over the financial framework for local government in England and the long-term impacts of the coronavirus pandemic which emerged in the closing days of the 2019/20 financial year, escalated throughout this past year and continued to overshadow the beginning of this.
-In response, we are redoubling our efforts, investments and services where these are most needed to support our communities without hesitation, whilst maintaining a watchful eye on reviewing the 10-year financial plan to ensure ongoing resilience and strength.
+Nevertheless, the financial environment for local government remains challenging; with ongoing uncertainty over the financial framework for local government in England and the longterm impacts of the coronavirus pandemic.
+In response, we are redoubling our efforts, investments and services where these are most needed to support our communities, whilst maintaining a watchful eye on the longer-term to ensure ongoing resilience and strength.

-Despite the ever-present and emerging challenges, as this Statement of Accounts shows, this Council's finances remain in a strong position.
+Despite the ever-present and emerging challenges, as this Statement of Accounts shows, this Council's finances remain in a strong and resiliant position.